Issuma, a Damien II Schooner

-Previous heaters used on this boat included a Sig Marine 120 drip-pot diesel heater which worked fine, but was not big enough for winter use; a wood stove which worked fine but required a lot of tending; and an old Wallas kerosene heater which I never had much luck getting operational.
+Previous heaters used on this boat included a Sig Marine 120 drip-pot diesel heater which worked fine, but was not big enough for winter use and an old Wallas kerosene heater which I never had much luck getting operational.

 There is a Heater Craft cabin heater (similar to a bus heater) that runs off the engine coolant when the engine is running.
 When motoring, it produces enough heat for arctic conditions.

-Galley has a two burner propane stove with oven, fresh and salt-water foot pumps for the sink.
-Once upon a time there was a refrigerator, but it was removed after it stopped working.
+Galley has a two burner Force 10 propane stove with oven, fresh and salt-water foot pumps for the sink.
+Once upon a time there was a refrigerator, but it never worked well and was replaced with drawers.
 Living without refrigeration is not difficult once you learn how.

-High liferails and jacklines (to connect safety harness tethers to) to keep people aboard.
+High liferails (95cm from deck) to keep people aboard.

 Bombard 10 person liferaft, EPIRB, flares, hand-powered desalinator, handheld GPS & VHF